guardianproject/info/content/blog/2023-02-28-steps-towards-trusted-vpn/index.md

 [![Virtual Private Network overview](Virtual_Private_Network_overview.svg.png)](https://en.wikipedia.org/wiki/File:Virtual_Private_Network_overview.svg)

 This does not paint a good picture for a tool to protect privacy.
 But there is hope!
 It is possible to use a VPN to improve your privacy if you pay attention to some key details.
 For VPN services to provide privacy, you have to put a lot of trust in the people who are operating the service.
 The VPN provider can see **all** of your traffic that goes over the VPN, and they have a strong link to your user account with them.
-The privacy advantage of a VPN is that the destination sites and your ISP cannot see which IP address your device is coming from, they will see the VPN provider's IP address.
+The privacy advantage of a VPN is that the destination sites cannot see which IP address your device is coming from, they will see the VPN provider's IP address.
+And your ISP will see you are using a VPN, but not which sites you visit.
 With HTTPS, TLS, and end-to-end encryption being widespread, any encrypted content will be protected from the VPN provider also.
-But the VPN provider will still be able to see where you are connecting from, which sites and services you are using, what time of day, and even potentially correlate traffic to link activities of their users.
+But the VPN provider can still see where you are connecting from, which sites and services you are using, what time of day, and even potentially correlate traffic to link activities of their users.
 In other words, the VPN operator sees lots of metadata about you, so much so that they could paint a quite detailed portrait of your personal life if they ever did let their data be analyzed.

 ## How to build a privacy-respecting VPN service